History

 1941

-In what was known as “The Longest Night” London was subjected to the worst bombing of The Blitz on May 10th-11th 1941 with hundreds of German aircraft peppering the city with incendiary devices and bombs.
+In what was known as “The Longest Night”, London was subjected to the worst bombing of The Blitz on May 10th-11th 1941, with hundreds of German aircraft peppering the city with incendiary devices and bombs.
 Nearly 1,500 people died and 11,000 homes were destroyed.
-The Houses of Parliament, British Museum and many other landmark buildings were hit but although East London suffered badly that night, particularly Stepney, Troxy was not hit.
+The Houses of Parliament, the British Museum, and many other landmark buildings were struck, but whilst East London (Stepney in particular) suffered badly that night, the Troxy was not hit.

 1941

-Denis Norden reveals in his book "Clips from my Life" that he was once acting as relief manager at Troxy, and the organ's lift mechanism failed.
+Denis Norden revealed in his 2008 book “Clips from a Life” that he was once acting as relief manager at Troxy when the organ’s lift mechanism failed.
 The organist had to remain perched up in the air during the film, whilst all available staff searched the cinema for the particular winch handle that would wind down the organ manually.

-Norden worked for Gaumont Super Cinemas, and was the Assistant Manager at the Trocardero, Elephant & Castle and then General Manager at the Gaumont, Watford, before he started his TV career.
+Norden worked for Gaumont Super Cinemas, was the Assistant Manager at the Trocadero in Elephant & Castle, and then General Manager at the Gaumont in Watford before he started his TV career.

 1947

-Performances over the years from people such as Vera Lynn, Earl Cameron, Clarke Gable, Gracie Fields, Petula Clarke and the Andrews sisters.
-We even had the Prime Minister, Clement Attlee, attend a performance of Dick Whittington at the venue on Boxing Day 1947.
+The Troxy was home to many star-studded performances over the years from silver screen icons, such as Vera Lynn, Earl Cameron, Clark Gable, Gracie Fields, Petula Clarke and the Andrews Sisters.
+Prime Minister Clement Attlee even attended a performance of Dick Whittington at the venue on Boxing Day 1947.

 1950